-Labor: 1.0The cost to diagnose the P1310 2000 TOYOTA ECHO code is 1.0 hour of labor.
+Labor: 1.0The cost of diagnosing the P1310 2001 TOYOTA ECHO code is 1.0 hour of labor.
 The auto repair labor rates vary widely across the country, and even within the same city.
 Most auto repairs shops charge between $75 and $150 per hour.

-When is the code detected?The P1310 code is for the ignition coil No.3 and is set when there is no IGF signal to the ECM during engine operation.
+When is the P1310 2001 TOYOTA ECHO code detected?The P1310 code is for the ignition coil No.3 and is set when there is no IGF signal to the ECM during engine operation.

 - Engine Light ON (or Service Engine Soon Warning Light)